-Forecasting threats based on intelligence is an art, not a science, and despite herculean efforts, the U.S. intelligence community has been caught flat-footed more than once.
-In 2009, the intelligence community considered AQAP a regional threat, until Christmas Day "underwear bomber" Umar Farouq Abdulmutallab nearly blew up Northwest Airlines Flight 253 over Detroit.
-The following year, a bombing plot in Times Square was tied back to the Pakistani Taliban, a group the IC had assessed to be a solely regional threat in South Asia.99 Then, in 2014, the rise of the Islamic State caught the United States unprepared.
-Looking back at this failure four years later, General Nagata put it bluntly: "The fact that ISIS suddenly emerged as a strategic surprise for the United States only four years ago should be a sobering realization for all of us."100
+Forecasting threats based on intelligence is an art, not a science, and despite Herculean efforts, the U.S. intelligence community has been caught flat-footed more than once.
+In 2009, the intelligence community considered AQAP a regional threat, until Christmas Day "underwear bomber" Umar Faroug Abdulmutallab nearly blew up Northwest Airlines Flight 253 over Detroit.
+The following year, a bombing plot in Times Square was tied back to the Pakistani Taliban, a group the IC had assessed to be a solely regional threat in South Asia.75 Then, in 2014, the rise of the Islamic State caught the United States unprepared.
+Looking back at this failure four years later, General Nagata put it bluntly: "The fact that ISIS suddenly emerged as a strategic surprise for the United States only four years ago should be a sobering realization for all of us."76

-While the United States must find new ways to collect information as it reduces its military footprint-fewer boots on the ground will inherently mean fewer opportunities for recruiting sources and collecting, e.g., human intelligence (HUMINT)-the most pressing need is not for collection but for data management.
+While the United States must find new ways to collect information as it reduces its military footprint-fewer boots on the ground will inherently mean fewer opportunities for recruiting sources and collecting, e.g., human intelligence (HUMINT) the most pressing need is not for collection but for data management.
 As Russell Travers explained when he headed NCTC, "If we're going to get the intelligence right, we need to get the electrons right.
-Data is everything: whether looking for strategic trends, or conducting tactical level analysis associated with individuals and networks; data is the life blood of the CT community."101 Put another way, "the data challenges we face are extraordinarily complex, particularly when we're dealing with information that is invariably incomplete, generally ambiguous, and often wrong."102 And the amount of data is overwhelming: as of late 2019, NCTC dealt with an average of 300 threats to U.S. embassies and consulates a year, and handled more than 10,000 incoming terrorism-related reports a day.
-Those reports included some 16,000 names to be dealt with daily.103
+Data is everything: whether looking for strategic trends, or conducting tactical level analysis associated with individuals and networks; data is the life blood of the CT community."77 Put another way, "the data challenges we face are extraordinarily complex, particularly when we're dealing with information that is invariably incomplete, generally ambiguous, and often wrong."78 And the amount of data is overwhelming: as of late 2019, NCTC dealt with an average of 300 threats to U.S. embassies and consulates a year, and handled more than 10,000 incoming terrorism-related reports a day.
+Those reports included some 16,000 names to be dealt with daily.79

 To keep up with the pace of digital data, the intelligence community desperately needs investment in artificial intelligence and machine learning capabilities, which in turn requires significant investment in technology infrastructure to support such systems.
 It will also require focused efforts to enlist people with AI skill sets.
 Here, the final report of the National Security Commission on Artificial Intelligence deserves much attention.
 As the report notes, AI is especially well suited to help with forecasting: "AI will help intelligence professionals find needles in haystacks, connect the dots, and disrupt dangerous plots by discerning trends and discovering previously hidden or masked indications and warnings.
-AI-enabled capabilities will improve every stage of the intelligence cycle from tasking through collection, processing, exploitation, analysis, and dissemination."104 Data management does not excite policymakers, but it is critical to counterterrorism.
+AI-enabled capabilities will improve every stage of the intelligence cycle from tasking through collection, processing, exploitation, analysis, and dissemination."80 Data management does not excite policymakers, but it is critical to counterterrorism.
 As the AI Commission noted in its 2019 interim report, "the government is well positioned to collect useful information from its worldwide network of sensors.
-But much of that data is unlabeled, hidden in various silos across disparate networks, or inaccessible to the government...Even more data is simply expelled as 'exhaust' because it is not deemed to be immediately relevant."105
+But much of that data is unlabeled, hidden in various silos across disparate networks, or inaccessible to the government...
+Even more data is simply expelled as 'exhaust' because it is not deemed to be immediately relevant."81 communication, and indirect mobilization to violence of inspired followers around the world via social media platforms.
+By using biometrics and other countermeasures, officials can address terrorist groups' production of sophisticated counterfeit travel documents.